Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 * Click on the **Send** icon and the selected project will be deleted.

 **Get Prices**
-To get Prices do the following:
+To get Prices, do the following:

 * Create new Request with the next parameters:
     * *Option*: GET;